KelvCodes/NumQuest/README.md

 ## 🤝 Contributing

-Want to add new features or improve Nu ?
+Want to add new features or improve Num ?
 We’d love your help! 💡
 1. Fork this repository.
 2. Create a new branch:
    ```bash